 The "Naruto is Secretly Ridiculously Strong/Smart/Talented" Trope: I tend to hate these stories with a passion.
 The only one I've liked so far is Kenchi618's "The Sealed Kunai" and it took extreme extenuating circumstances and a very good writer to keep Naruto multi-dimensional and balanced.
 It just seems like everyone who writes this wants to turn Naruto into a Gary Stu who beats the crap out of Sasuke.
 This dislike extends somewhat to any story where Naruto has some huge secret that he somehow manages to mask completely.
 Naruto is not the kind of character to keep big personal secrets if he has a choice, he's direct and tends not to overthink things.
 It just feels wrong.

-Almost Everything in the Percy Jackson Section: Literally three quarters of the stories written for PJO are harrowing, original stories of Percy being betrayed for no conceivable reason (usually by Annabeth, but "everyone" is another popular choice) and going on a blood-soaked quest of Gary-Stu vengeance.
-Why do people seem to like this idea so much?
-I mean, I get the sensationalistic angle, but it gets old after the first fifty or sixty near-identical stories.
+Almost Everything in the Percy Jackson Section: About three quarters of the stories written for PJO seem to be harrowing, original stories of Percy being betrayed for no conceivable reason (usually by Annabeth, but "everyone" is another popular choice) and going on a blood-soaked quest of Gary-Stu vengeance.
+I get the sensationalistic angle, but it gets old after the first fifty or sixty near-identical stories.
 Admittedly, there's a fair amount of other story types, but the prevalence of this archetype makes no sense to me.

 Forced Romantic Plotlines: I read a lot of fanfiction.
 Because of the quality ratio on this site, this means that by necessity I read a lot of bad fanfiction.
 Some of the worst offenders to this are the stories that go from a nonexistent relationship to full blown sex-all-the-time and cheesy dialogue in usually under a thousand words.
 This train of events is idiotic because it 1: disregards the personalities of the characters involved most of the time and 2: treats the characters like just that: characters.
 If you want to convey an attraction between two people, their chemistry should do it for you.
 Randomly having one character realize they love another one and immediately confess it doesn't show any sort of imagination, or insight into how these people would act.
 In the end, it's a boring photocopy of something that was overdone before computers were even a glimmer in someone's imagination...
 So basically, don't do it.